Efficient Approximation for Subgraph-Hitting Problems in Sparse Graphs and Geometric Intersection Graphs: Abstract

 \section{Abstract}

 We investigate a fundamental vertex-deletion problem called \textsc{(Induced) Subgraph Hitting}: given a graph $G$ and a set $\mathcal{F}$ of forbidden graphs, the goal is to compute a minimum-sized set $S$ of vertices of $G$ such that $G-S$ does not contain any graph in $\mathcal{F}$ as an (induced) subgraph.
 This is a generic problem that encompasses many well-known problems that were extensively studied on their own, particularly (but not only) from the perspectives of both approximation and parameterization.
-We focus on the design of \textit{efficient} approximation schemes, i.e., with running time $f(\varepsilon,\mathcal{F}) \cdot n^{O(1)}$, which are also of significant interest to both communities.